 - a.
 Identify the point of contact with regulatory authorities.
 The individual communicating with the FDA should have experience and a successful track record interacting with regulatory authorities, preferably having brought products to the market. - b.
-The timing of development meetings with regulatory authorities.
+The timing of development meetings with regulatory authorities. - c.
+The possibility of a Priority Review by the FDA. - d.
+Whether to pursue an accelerated approval pathway.

-NOTE: Applicants must separately upload into CARS as a standalone document all meeting minutes, communications between the company and regulatory agencies and summaries of interactions with regulatory authorities (such as FDA, EMEA, NMPA, CDSCO) related to the product that is the subject of the CPRIT application.
+NOTE: Applicants must separately upload into CARS as a standalone document meeting minutes of all FDA meetings related to the product that is the subject of the CPRIT application.
 This is a continuing obligation that extends over the course of the application review process.
-If the applicant receives meeting minutes or other communications after submitting the application but before CPRIT has made a final decision on the application, the application should contact the CPRIT Helpdesk (see section 10.1) for assistance on filing the additional information.
+If the applicant receives meeting minutes after submitting the application but before CPRIT has made a final decision on the application, the application should contact the CPRIT Helpdesk (see section 10.1) for assistance on filing the additional information.